- Create a resource

 Darwin Core mapping is the process of linking the fields in your resource file with the appropriate Darwin Core terms.
 It is the most challenging step in publishing your data for two reasons: 1) the list of Darwin Core terms can be overwhelming, so it might be difficult to select the ones that are appropriate for your dataset, and 2) the IPT currently only allows one-to-one mapping of fields, so the ease of mapping will depend on your database structure and on the feasibility of exporting as close to Darwin Core as possible.
 Contact your node manager or the OBIS secretariat at firstname.lastname@example.org to guide you through the steps, review your mapping, suggest terms etc.

-You can find more information regarding Darwin Core mapping in the IPT manual (including core types, extensions, auto-mapping, default values, value translation, etc.) and in the introduction to Darwin Core.
+You can find more information regarding Darwin Core mapping in the IPT manual (including core types, extensions, auto-mapping, default values, value translation, etc.).

 Metadata enables users to discover, assess, understand and attribute your dataset for their particular needs, so it pays off to invest some time providing them.